White Earth Indian Reservation: Civil War

+Establishment

-Originally, the United States wanted to relocate all Anishinaabe people from Michigan, Wisconsin, and Minnesota to the White Earth Reservation in the western part of Minnesota.
-It planned to open the land of the vacated reservations to sale and settlement by European Americans.
-The US government even proposed relocating the Dakota people to the White Earth Reservation, although the two peoples had been traditional enemies since the Anishinaabe had invaded their land in the late 18th century.
-The US continued to promote this policy until 1898.
+Originally, the United States wanted to relocate all Anishinaabe people from Michigan, Wisconsin, and Minnesota to the White Earth Reservation.
+The plan was to open the vacated reservation lands to settlement by European Americans.
+The U.S. government even proposed relocating the Dakota people to the White Earth Reservation, although the two peoples had been traditional enemies and the Anishinaabe had invaded their land in the late 18th century.
+The U.S. continued to promote this policy until 1898.